Back to Freepik Calendar

 File available in .ASE format

-Brilliant Rose, jubilant new beginnings and a pink sunrise
+Brilliant Rose, joyful new beginnings with a pink sunrise

-Here we have a pink that derives from the flower of love and affection.
+Here, we have a pink derived from the flower of love and affection.
 This is the pink of all pinks and the dominant color of your palette.
-Rose pink is the color associated with the fourth day of Lent, Laetare Sunday, 21 days before easter.
+Rose pink is one of the most typical Easter colors, and it is associated with the fourth day of Lent, Laetare Sunday, 21 days before Easter.
 It also resembles the coloration of an early morning sunrise.
-In addition to its purposeful role in the palette, it symbolizes jubilant new beginnings, love, and hope, a very welcome personality to warm up your creative projects.
+In addition to its purposeful role in the palette, it symbolizes joyful new beginnings, love, and hope, a very welcome personality to warm up your creative projects.
 A fun color like this deserves all the attention it can get, so making it a feature of your design will reward you with eye-catching visual communication.

 • HEX rgb(238, 162, 172)